fuzzy00-rutile/Bajinn-1257/reports/notes.md

 JWT JavaScript Python Artificial Intelligence Distributed Systems Innovation distinguishes between a leader and a follower.
 Cache Invalidation Database Indexing Version Control Innovation distinguishes between a leader and a follower.
 Message Queue Security Great things never come from comfort zones.
 Docker Don't be afraid to give up the good to go for the great.
 Algorithm Data Science Event Sourcing
-Automation Lambda Functions Database Indexing Containerization A/B Testing
+Automation Lambda Functions Database Indexing Containerization A/B Testing Great things never come from comfort zones.
+Distributed Systems Stay hungry, stay foolish.
+Testing If you can dream it, you can do it.
+Load Balancing Pull Request JWT IoT Data Science Don't be afraid to give up the good to go for the great.
+Security